nickcam/AnimatedEnvironmentLayer/README.md

 # Usage

-If you want to run the repo locally, just do an npm install
+If you want to run the repo locally, just do an npm install and npm start.
+The reload server will run spin up the app and watch for file changes to trigger recompilation.

 There's no @types package for dojo v11.x yet, but there is an npm package 'dojo-typings'.
 Even the dojo-typings package doesn't go as high as 1.12.x which arcgis now uses.
 Had to just include a reference to the dojo types in a custom index.d.ts file.